 Insert the heads of the two screws on the Intel NUC chassis into the holes on the VESA bracket.
 Slide the chassis down to secure.

-If your television or display has VESA holes in a larger pattern (example: 200 mm × 200 mm), you can use a VESA mount adapter plate.
+You can use a VESA mount adapter plate if your television or display has VESA holes in a larger pattern (example: 200 mm × 200 mm).

-You can mount your Intel NUC behind your monitor, even if you're already using you use the VESA holes for a swing arm or wall attachment.
+You can mount your Intel NUC behind your monitor, even if you already use the VESA holes for a swing arm or wall attachment.
 To do this, use an extension bracket that connects the Intel NUC to the swing arm.
 See the image below.